ptyn7600/PIR-motion-sensor/README.md

     src="Images/Test-Time-Delay.png"
   >
 </p>
 The avarage Tx time is 1.02 seconds.
 It gives a pretty much consistent result.
 A "reset time" period is also recorded.
 During this time, the sensor will be OFF and detects nothing.
-The reset time is consitent as well, which is around 4-4.5 seconds.
+The reset time is consistent as well, which is around 4-4.5 seconds.
 <br/><br/>

 ### Trigger Mode <br/>